The domino effect of overpronation in the right foot.

 We prescribe 3 types of shell outline under the heel:

-- No opening or full heel contact for maximum rearfoot stability.
-Here;
+- Full heel coverage and contact for maximum rearfoot stability and control;

 - A round opening of 15 mm in diameter (the size of loonie) to prevent your heel from lifting out of your dress loafer shoes;